FTSE bounces off 13-month lows on U.S. QE3 hopes

 "For a sustainable rally, the markets need to see a credible solution to the euro debt crisis, and until that happens, markets could fall further," said Ted Scott, director of global strategy at F&C, which has around 108 billion pounds worth of assets under management.

-Among the top gainers were chip designer ARM Holdings ARM.L and engineer Weir Group (WEIR.L), which rose 7.7 and 7.8 percent, having been battered in recent days.
+Among the top gainers were chip designer ARM Holdings and engineer Weir Group , which rose 7.7 and 7.8 percent, having been battered in recent days.

 Both Panmure Gordon and Numis Securities repeated "buy" ratings on the stock, while CFD specialists Prime Markets said InterContinental was an increasingly compelling leisure sector play for recovery.